 Today afternoon I received a message from my friend through which she thanked me for the work that we do at My Emotions Matter.
 She was feeling a bit overwhelmed of late, and what gave her hope and reassurance was one of our videocast episodes wherein we discussed dealing with uncomfortable emotions.
 Kind words like these usually come my way after facilitating a session on EI for a particular audience.
 Receiving such a gesture from a friend was something I had not expected.
 This instance, like many others, has left me gratified toward the work that I do.

 As I started exploring avenues that could give my life its life meaning, I came across a 10-week long mentorship program while pursuing my undergraduate course at King’s College.
 The sessions allowed me to reflect on my journey through different concepts and practices of Emotional Intelligence.
 Only after experiencing two or three sessions down the line, I had a strong feeling that I should have been introduced to it when I was younger.
 I was thoroughly intrigued because the sessions helped me reflect on my life, question my choices, and know myself better than ever before.
-Thanks to my mentors Bhawana Shrestha and Sagar Satyal, who guided me throughout, and there has been no turning back ever since.
+Thanks to the session facilitators Sagar Satyal and Bhawana Shrestha, who helped me see what I didn't see until that point; and then, there was no turning back.

-As a result of the reflection, clarity, and coherence that I had derived from the sessions, I had realized that working in this domain would help me give my life its unfound meaning.
+As a result of the reflection, clarity, and coherence that I had derived from the sessions, I realized that contributing to the community through Emotional Intelligence would give my life its unfound meaning.
 The value that I gained from that experience was something I wanted to help others experience too.
-A believer that I had become in living life the emotionally intelligent way, I started assisting my mentors in giving back what I had received.
+A believer that I had become in living life the emotionally intelligent way, I started assisting the facilitators in the program to give back what I had received.
 As we encountered positive stories of change, we soon developed the ‘Mentorship Pathway’—a center for emotional intelligence.
 Apart from the 10-week mentorship program, we created different experiences for self-reflection at the center that guided individuals in becoming better versions of themselves.

 Encouraged by the positive experiences that we encountered along the way, ‘My Emotions Matter’ was born as an idea on March 10, 2018.
 It was a vision that we shared as a team to contribute to creating a self-aware and empathetic society through the superpower of Emotional Intelligence.
 As fulfilling as the experience has been, there’s not a single day that goes by without learning.